 Everyone will bow down and worship me.
 (Isaiah 43:15,16;45:22,23)

 Robert J. Morgan, On This Day: 265 Amazing and Inspiring Stories About Saints, Martyrs & Heroes, electronic ed.
 (Nashville: Thomas Nelson Publishers, 2000, c1997).
 Sept.
 24.

 1827 – Catherine McAulay founded the New Order of Sisters of Mercy in Ireland, which opened in Dublin to teach poor and homeless mothers.

 1916 – The General Council of the Assemblies of God ordained Francisco Olazábal.
 Five years later he formed the Latin American Council of Christian Churches, the first independent Latino Pentecostal denomination in the United States.

-1986 – Five Muslim professors confront Daniel Scot in Pakistan, demanding he convert to Islam— commencing a persecution that resulted in him becoming the first Christian charged under Pakistan’s blasphemy law.
+1986 – Five Muslim professors confront Daniel Scot in Pakistan, demanded he convert to Islam— commenced persecution that resulted in him becoming the first Christian charged under Pakistan’s blasphemy law.